StanislasTran/TitanicChallenge/README.md

 # TitanicChallenge

-This is a solution for the Kaggle Titanic Challenge with pySpark This solution was developed on databricks
+This is a solution for the Kaggle Titanic Challenge with pySpark
+<br>This solution was developed on databricks